pjtunstall/mad/README.md

 # Progress

-Multiplayer Bomberman game working.
+The multiplayer Bomberman game is working.
 Just need to add a framework.
 It seems a shame as it will, at best, have no effect for players.
 All we can hope is that the decline in performance will not be noticeable!

 Notes: